Exodus Chapter 18

 /ˈdʒɛθroʊ/;Modern: Yītrō, lit.
 “His Excellence/Posterity”; Arabic: يثرون, romanized: Yathrūn) was Moses’ father-in-law, a Kenite shepherd and priest of Midian, sometimes named as Reuel (or Raguel).
 In Exodus, Moses’ father-in-law is initially referred to as “Reuel” (Exodus 2:18) but afterwards as “Jethro” (Exodus 3:1).
 He was also identified as Hobab in the Book of Numbers 10:29.

-, the priest of Midian, Moses’ father in law, heard of all that God had done for Moses, and for Israel his people, [and] that YAHWEH יְהֹוָה
+, and for Israel his people, [and] that YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here